 The best app localization tools offer integration with all the standard and most-used software and apps.
 Phrase is no exception and integrates many of your favorite tools and services.
 Sign up for a 14-day free trial, and see for yourself how it can streamline your app localization workflow from day one.

-Keep learning about the ins and outs of app localization and let us know if you have any further questions, ideas, or concerns:
+Keep learning about the ins and outs of app localization and feel free to let us know if you have any questions, ideas, or comments: